thunkable/docs-thunkable-com/android/create.md

 ---

-### 6 / Edit "about this application" {#step-5：-add-app-components}
+### 6 / Edit "about this application" {#about-this}

 To give yourself credit for your app, you can edit the "About this application" setting embedded in the default title bar \(Title must be visible\).

 Note: You cannot remove the "Invented on Thunkable / thunkable.com"